mongodb-developer/atlas-ai-battleship-game/README.md

 - Streamlit
 - pymongo
 - boto3
-- AWS account with Bedrock access
+- AWS account with Bedrock Claude 3.5 access on `US-EAST-1`.
 - MongoDB Atlas account with your IP in the accesslist permission.

 ## Installation